jmdaemon/treeleaves/design/Design.md

 - File Source ID
 - Tag Type ID

+## File Hashes

+Every file can have a number of file hashes.
+Similarly to our "Sources" table, we define and aggregate all our possible Hash types in a table "Hash Types" containing:
+- Hash Type ID
+- Hash Type Name

+Next, we define table "File Hashes" that contains:
+- File Hash ID
+- Hash Type ID
+- File ID
+- File Hash

+Since there could be multiple hashes for a single file, we define artificial candidate key "File Hash ID".

 ### Primary Keys

 The first ID of every row is the designated primary key